matthewwdavis/ggenomics/README.md

 telomere string in specified windows (Default = 1 mb).
 The function will look for three of the specified telomere string back-to-back to minimize detecting the kmer not associated with telomeres.
-For example, if the string is “CCCTAAA”, the windows will be searched for occurrences of “CCCTAAACCCTAAACCCTAAA”.
-The table is then filtered for a minimum number of string occurances per window (Default = 25).
+For example, if the string is “CCCTAAA”, the windows of the genome will be searched for occurrences of “CCCTAAACCCTAAACCCTAAA”.
+The table is then filtered for a minimum number of string occurrences per window (Default = 25).

 ``` r
 tel.table <- telomere_plotting_table(genome)